 With all this, you should have an idea of where and how to allocate your marketing budget.
 It never hurts to ask for help from a marketing professional, though.

-You can convert your budgeting spreadsheets to PDFs to make them easier to share.
-Adobe Acrobat DC lets you convert PDFs, share them with multiple recipients, request e-signatures, and much more.
+You can convert your budgeting spreadsheets to PDFs with a PDF converter to make them easier to share.
+Adobe Acrobat lets you convert PDFs, share them with multiple recipients, request e-signatures, and much more.